rschramm9/AHNC_MOTUS_KIOSK/FINAL_DEPLOYMENT_WINDOWS_README.md

 - "Enable URL Toolbar" False (box unchecked)
 - In the "Quit" section, "Enable Quit Button Password" True (checked box)
 - "Allow Multiple Displays" False
-- Password section - you may wish to change the admin password - but r*emember it - there is no password recovery mechanism!!*
+- In the "Password" section - you may wish to change the OpenKiosk admin password - but r*emember it - there is no password recovery mechanism!!*

 "Quit" the OpenKiosk (button on upper right of the main panel)